dianatat12/Emotion-recognition-children/README.md

 - **EmoReact**: An open dataset, filtered for young children.
 - **App2Five**: A custom dataset collected in a prior study.

-Before labeling, two training sessions were conducted with Williams and Lucrezia, where we developed a codebook to ensure consistent labeling.

 ## Findings

 ### Hypothesis 1